Tsugaru-Futamata Station: Station layout

-Tsugaru-Futamata Station has one side platform serving a single bi-directional track.
-The station is unattended.
-The station building also doubles as Michi-no-eki Imabetsu serving vehicular traffic.
+Tsugaru-Futamata Station had one side platform serving a single bi-directional track.
+The station was unattended.
+The station building also doubled as Michi-no-eki Imabetsu serving vehicular traffic.

 History

 Tsugaru-Futamata Station was opened on October 21, 1958, as a station on the Japanese National Railways (JNR).
 Scheduled freight operations were discontinued from October 20, 1968.
 With the privatization of the JNR on April 1, 1987, it came under the operational control of JR East.

+On 3 August 2022, service between Kanita and Minmaya was suspended indefinitely following heavy rainfall and flooding.
+On 10 June 2025, JR East, Aomori Prefecture, and the two municipalities along the affected section agreed to abolish passenger railway service in April 2027 and replace it with road transportation, including buses and taxis.
+The replacement services will integrate existing bus and taxi services and add new routes.
+JR East will contribute more than ¥3 billion to a nonprofit organization established jointly with local governments to operate the replacement transportation for 18 years.

 Surrounding area

-The station is next to the Station of the Hokkaido Shinkansen (which runs immediately adjacent and parallel to Tsugaru-Futamata).
+The station was next to the Station of the Hokkaido Shinkansen (which runs immediately adjacent and parallel to Tsugaru-Futamata).
 Prior to the opening of Okutsugaru-Imabetsu Station, there was the Tsugaru-Imabetsu Station on the Kaikyō Line at the same location, which was connected by a stairway.